IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

   config_dir (False, str, None)
     The directory where the cluster config to be downloaded.
 Default is home directory

+  network (False, bool, False)
+    If set to true will download the Calico network config with the Admin config

   admin (False, bool, False)